ef4/rfcs/text/0000-js-compatible-resolution.md

     Please note this is only an example to show that unobtrusive association is possible.
 The exact details would be private API.

-4. When only a template exists, it gets resolved following the normal node_modules resolution system as described in step 1.
+4. When only a template exists, it gets resolved following the normal Module Resolver system as described in step 1.
 Our handler for `.hbs` files causes them to be interpreted as Javasript modules like:

     ```js
     // for illustrative purposes only